Issue #66, Dangerous Creations

 This issue of Creative Nonfiction certainly includes the female perspective; in fact, all of the essays collected here are by women.
 This wasn’t our goal, but perhaps it also isn’t surprising; for as much as we have become comfortable talking about scientists and tech geeks as “creators,” birthing babies remains the most fundamental act of human creation.
 And yet, it’s also true that in our times, human reproduction intersects with technology in ways that would have been unimaginable even to Mary Shelley.

 The Frankenstein Bicentennial Project generously supported a $10,000 prize for best essay, awarded to Margaret Wardlaw, a physician-writer.
 In “Monsters,” Wardlaw tells the haunting story of a night she spent consoling a baby born with a condition (as medical textbooks put it) “incompatible with life.”
 And yet, with considerable medical intervention, the baby has lived to be almost a year old.
 Removing the dying baby from her isolette and her tangle of tubes and wires, Wardlaw observes an irony: “In the midst of all this advancement, we have come to value technological innovation, and the prolongation of life through invasive medical technology, more than we value human compassion and kindness.”
+[You can read an interview with Wardlaw here.]

 In other essays, writers grapple with life-and-death decisions involving pre- and neonatal surgeries, reflect on the experience of living on time borrowed with the help of a heart implant, and explore both the allures and hidden dangers of makeup.
 And there’s a truly horrifying story about a family doctor gone berserk—Pat Falk’s “Piecing It Together,” which won one of the two $2,500 runner-up prizes.
 (The other runner-up was Elizabeth Fortescue’s “Prometheus Unbound.”)